2 April 2014

 Like all the handbooks in our We Wrote the Book™ series, it specifically addresses the needs of hotel owners, developers, investors and lenders.
 The news release below explains what all the commotion is about and will tell you how to get your free copy of The Handbook.
 As always, we invite you to share your comments and thoughts about the book with us.

-Along with all the latest financing sources, and deal technology, we will be talking about HMAs and franchise agreements at the Meet the Money® national hotel finance and investment conference May 7-9, 2014.
+Along with all the latest financing sources, and deal technology, we will be talking about HMAs and franchise agreements at the Meet the Money® national hotel finance and investment conference the first week of every May.
 We hope you can join us there!

 JMBM’s Global Hospitality Group® announces 3rd edition of The HMA & Franchise Agreement Handbook in response to sea change in the hotel industry